alpmuye/alpmuye.github.io/index.md

 * [A general approach to transversal versions of Dirac-type theorems](https://arxiv.org/pdf/2209.09289.pdf)
 with Pranshu Gupta, Fabian Hamann, Olaf Parczyk, and Amedeo Sgueglia
+To appear in _Bulletin of the London Mathematical Society_

 These papers investigate when the minimum degree threshold and the *rainbow* minimum degree threshold for the containment of a spanning structure are asymptotically the same.
 The second paper, building on tools from the first, gives a sufficient condition for when this happens.
 The condition (roughly speaking) is the existence of an absorption-based proof for the uncoloured version of the problem.
 Such absorption-based proofs are ubiquitous in the literature, hence this condition is easy to check for a large family of spanning structures.
 This yields rainbow versions of many classical results in extremal graph theory.
   <br/>  <br/>